-There are many refugees in Sudan both from inside the country and from neighbouring countries and others around the region due to protracted conflicts in the region.
+Sudan hosts large numbers of internally displaced people and refugees from neighbouring countries and others around the region due to protracted conflicts in the region.
 In addition, the country’s economy is deteriorating and public expenditure on education and healthcare in shrinking.
 There is also a high prevalence of child marriage and female genital mutilation.